Die Schnellboot-Seite

 The 3.
 SFltl got reinforcement by "S 61" (Oblt.z.S. von Gernet) and "S 31" (Oblt.z.S.
 Meyer).

-"S 28" sank the British motorship "Treventoe" (5257 BRT) on 09.03.1941.
-The other boats of the flotilla had missed eight times.
-They were prosecuted persistently and fired at by destroyers.
+On March 11th 1941 the 1.
+SFltl performed a sortie against convoy FS.32.
+"S 28" sank the British motorvessel "Trevethoe" (5257 BRT).
+The other boats of the flotilla had eight misfirings.
+They were hunted by the destroyers and fired at.

 Also May 1941 brought many gales.
 The boats were stuck in their harbours.
 During an attempt to carry out a mining operation off the British coast on 18.05.1941, the mines tore themselves loose and caused damage to the boats.